Stable and Steerable Sparse Autoencoders with Weight Regularization: Conclusion

 \section{Conclusion}

 Weight regularization is a simple modification that meaningfully affects SAE behavior.
 In MNIST, it yields a small aligned core of clean features and under standard training constraints substantially increases cross-seed feature sharedness.
-In Pythia-70M TopK SAEs, L2 weight regularization increases the fraction of shared features across seeds and improves steering success, while preserving mean auto-interpretability.
-Regularization also strengthens the relationship between auto-interpretability scores and steering success, suggesting a pathway toward more reliable, functionally meaningful SAE features.
+In Pythia-70M TopK SAEs, L2 weight regularization increases the fraction of shared features across seeds and improves steering success among features with valid explanations, but also collapses many latents and increases the invalid-explanation rate.
+We therefore interpret L2 primarily as a simple form of complexity control or implicit effective-dictionary-size selection.
+Regularization also modestly strengthens the relationship between auto-interpretability scores and steering success, suggesting a possible pathway toward more reliable and functionally meaningful SAE features.